 Old ruins.
 I'm not sure what it once was.

 This is Derrynane Beach.
 When we arrived there wasn't a soul around.
 We walked along the beach gathering shells and green sea rocks and enjoyed our coffee.
+Our next big stop was Portmagee.
+The name in Irish means 'the ferry', referring to its purpose as a crossing point to the island.

 We stopped and had breakfast at teh Bridge Bar.
 Once again it was a fabulous meal.
 We drank Irish Coffee and I had bacon and Brie on a toasted croissant.
 Kev had eggs with fries and beans.